Cuttlefish: Poison and venom

 A common gene between cuttlefish and almost all other cephalopods allows them to produce venom, excreting it through their beak to help kill their prey.

-Additionally, the muscles of the flamboyant cuttlefish (Metasepia pfefferi) contain a highly toxic, unidentified compound as lethal as the venom of fellow cephalopod, the blue-ringed octopus.
-However, this toxin is only found in the muscle and is not injected in any form classifying it as poisonous, not venomous.
+Additionally, the muscles of the flamboyant cuttlefish (Metasepa pfefferi) contain tetrodotoxin which is found to be the same as the blue-ringed octopus.
+It is as lethal as the venom of fellow cephalopod, the blue-ringed octopus.
+However, this toxin is found only in the muscle and is not injected in any form, classifying it as poisonous, not venomous.